 Does Jesus make mistakes?

 If I could choose any section of this writing that really disappoints me, and honestly angers me, it would be this.
-To say that Jesus made a mistake shows that you don’t KNOW Jesus, and who have no idea what he actually did to pay for that sin.
+There is a point in every argument where it is no longer worth arguing.
+In this situation, this was that point.
+To say that Jesus made a mistake shows that you don’t KNOW Jesus, and you have no idea what he actually did to pay for that sin.
 It’s complete arrogance that develops into these strange doctrines and ideas about who Jesus really is.
 Furthermore, to say that Jesus made a mistake is to say that he is imperfect, which makes his sacrifice useless.
 It’s telling God to his face that your sacrifice wasn’t good enough for me, so I”m going to try to fix it up a little bit.

 “This is the message we have heard from him and proclaim to you, that God is light, and in him is no darkness at all.
 If we say we have fellowship with him while we walk in darkness, we lie and do not practice the truth.
 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.”
 1 John 1:5-7